Webley Revolver: First World War

 government to buy substitute weapons chambered in .455 Webley from neutral countries.
 America provided the Smith & Wesson 2nd Model "Hand Ejector" and Colt New Service Revolvers.
-Spanish gunsmiths in Eibar made decent-quality copies of popular guns and were tapped to cheaply close the gap by making a .455 variant of their 11mm M1884 or "S&W Model 7 ONÁ" revolver, a copy of the Smith & Wesson .44 Double Action First Model.
+Spanish gunsmiths in Eibar made acceptable copies of popular guns and were chosen to close the gap cheaply by making a .455 variant of their 11mm M1884 or "S&W Model 7 ONÁ" revolver, a copy of the Smith & Wesson .44 Double Action First Model.
 The Pistol, Revolver, Old Pattern, No. 1 Mk.
 1 was by Garate, Anitua y Cia. and the Pistol, Revolver, Old Pattern, No.2 Mk.1 was by Trocaola, Aranzabal y Cia.
 Orbea Hermanos y Cia. made 10,000 pistols.
 Rexach & Urgoite was tapped for an initial order of 500 revolvers, but they were rejected due to defects.

 Second World War

 The official service pistol for the British military during the Second World War was the Enfield No. 2 Mk I .38/200 calibre revolver.
 Owing to a critical shortage of handguns, a number of other weapons were also adopted (first practically, then officially) to alleviate the shortage.
 As a result, both the Webley Mk IV in .38/200 and Webley Mk VI in .455 calibre were issued to personnel during the war.